girlsinc/me-and-my-money-edu/course-module-structure.md

 ## 7) Recap
     1) Character "outro" with affirmation
     2) Summary of the main takeaways in point form.
-The format should be “In todays lesson we learned to:” (same items as roadmaps, but as highlights derived from the lesson, so more detailed and specific) .
+The format should be “In today's lesson we learned to:” (same items as roadmaps, but as highlights derived from the lesson, so more detailed and specific) .